davecodes04/computer_architekture/README.md

 Inside of our project's `external` directory, you may unpack this compiler into a `usr` directory, which we will install our host-tools picotool, too.

 2. Install the compiler by unpacking it and rename this to a new `external/usr/` directory name.
-Here for Linux Systems:
+Here for an Ubuntu Linux System:
 ```
 cd external/
 tar xf ~/Downloads/riscv32-embecosm-ubuntu2204-gcc13.2.0.tar.gz